CoopGame for

 article by Aumann, Peleg and Rabinowitz [11] from 1965).

-Another feature this first release of CoopGame
+Another feature this first release of CoopGame also

 lacks is functionality for general market games (see e.g. the original